moaliyou/alx-system_engineering-devops/0x00-shell_basics/README.md

 8-firstdelete: a script used to delete the file 'betty' in the '/tmp/my_first_directory' directory.
 9-firstdirdeletion: a script used to remove the directory 'my_first_directory' in /tmp.
 10-back: a script used to change the working directory to previous one.
+11-lists: a script used to list all files in the current directory, parent directory and /boot directory.